StaysafeUK/PetNameChooserJS/README.md

 The warning for the h4 id relates to the title used for the DOM Manipulation so needs to be left as is.

+## Accessibility

+Accessibility has been tested with accessScan,  modifications where made to index.html including aria labels where appropiate for hard of site users.

+find the link below to the report.